 For years, we all have received newsletters and promotional emails on a time-based schedule.
 And honestly, we’ve ignored most of them.
 Why?
 Because we don’t want to be treated like a flock of sheep.
 Instead, we reward content that is relevant to us right when we need it.
 So make sure to design and plan out your customer experience.
 Send emails when they matter.
 For example, sending a welcome email for first-time customers will make a good first impression.
 Or in case they have left items in their cart without checking out, you can reach out to remind them.
 There are numerous other examples too.
 We have explored some methods to send engaging emails previously.
 You can instruct Growmatik to send automated emails exactly when you want them to be sent using the advanced customer segments it offers.

 [In this example, we have created a rule in the Automate page which sends a reminder email to customers who abandoned their shopping cart.]

 Popups are also a good way of attracting customers’ attention but only as long as they offer something that customers might be interested in.
 Otherwise, you won’t be able to build up that loyal WooCommerce user base you’re after if these annoying elements distract and displease your customers.
 Unfortunately, the internet is full of annoying unrelated popups these days.
-However, you can create personalized popups with Growmatik.
+However, you can create personalized popups for WordPress using Growmatik.
 The ones that are displayed are done so when it matters based on customer’s behavior.
 Here are some examples.